slicex-ai/elm-turbo/README.md

 ## ELM2 Model Release
 In our second version, we applied our decompossible ELM techniques on a popular open-source LLM - `microsoft/Phi-3-mini-128k-instruct` (phi3-license)[https://huggingface.co/microsoft/Phi-3-mini-128k-instruct/resolve/main/LICENSE].
 Post training, we generate four slices of varying sizes ranging from 1.33B - 2.91B params.
 Additionally, we integrated these slices into NVIDIA's [trtllm](https://github.com/NVIDIA/TensorRT-LLM) and present you the trtllm engines compatible for A100 and H100 GPUs resepctively.

+In our second version, we employed our decomposable ELM techniques on a widely used open-source LLM, - `microsoft/Phi-3-mini-128k-instruct` (3.82B params) (phi3-license)[https://huggingface.co/microsoft/Phi-3-mini-128k-instruct/resolve/main/LICENSE].
+After training, we produced three smaller slices with parameter counts ranging from 1.33 billion to 2.01 billion.
+Furthermore, we seamlessly integrated these slices into NVIDIA's trtllm, providing trtllm engines compatible with A100 and H100 GPUs, respectively.

 ## 1. Run ELM2 models with Huggingface Transformers library.
 There are three slices derived from the `phi3-mini` (3.82B params) model - 1. `slicexai/elm2-0.125-instruct` (1.33B params), 2. `slicexai/elm2-0.25-instruct`(1.56B params), 3. `slicexai/elm2-0.50-instruct` (2.01B params).